 Throughout the New Testament, Jesus presents as a man who obeyed God, prayed to God, worshipped God, sought guidance from God.

-There are very, very few explicitly Trinitarian texts in the New Testament: and modern scholarly consensus is that those that there are do not reflect what Jesus said.
+There are very, very few explicitly Trinitarian texts in the New Testament: and modern scholarly consensus is that those that there are do not accurately reflect what Jesus said.

 The phrase “God the Son” appears nowhere in the Bible.